-The program fee will be $7500 and is inclusive of 7-credits of tuition, housing, meals, excursions, required group airfare and on-site support.
+The program fee of $7100 is inclusive of tuition, housing, meals, and excursions.
+Airfare is purchased individually by each participant and is NOT included in the program fee.
 Financial aid, if available, can be applied.

 Please note that not all buildings in Jordan are ADA accessible.
 Any questions about accessibility should be directed to the Office of Study Abroad or Disability Resources.

 Design Innovation in the Social Domain – syllabus

 An interdisciplinary introduction to human-centered design methods and ethics in the context of Jordan.
 Students interview community members; identify an existing problem in water and renewable energy, food design, or sustainable organic farming in arid environments; and engineer a concept that can be developed into a design project.